Constantine V: Early life

 Constantine was born in Constantinople, the son and successor of Emperor Leo III and his wife Maria.
 In the Easter of 720, at two years of age, he was associated with his father on the throne, and crowned co-emperor by Patriarch Germanus I. In Byzantine political theory more than one emperor could share the throne; however, although all were accorded the same ceremonial status, only one emperor wielded ultimate power.
 As the position of emperor was in theory, and sometimes in practise, elective rather than strictly hereditary, a ruling emperor would often associate a son or other chosen successor with himself as a co-emperor to ensure the eventual succession.
 To celebrate the coronation of his son, Leo III introduced a new silver coin, the miliaresion; worth one-twelfth of a gold nomisma, it soon became an integral part of the Byzantine economy.
-In 726, Constantine's father issued the Ecloga; a revised legal code, it was attributed to both father and son jointly.
+In 726, Constantine's father issued the Ekloge ton nomon (Ecloga); a revised legal code, it was attributed to both father and son jointly.
 Constantine married Tzitzak, daughter of the Khazar khagan Bihar, an important Byzantine ally.
 His new bride was baptized Irene (Eirēnē, "peace") in 732.
 On his father's death, Constantine succeeded as sole emperor on 18 June 741.

 Historical accounts of Constantine make reference to a chronic medical condition, possibly epilepsy or leprosy; early in his reign this may have been employed by those rebelling against him to question his fitness to be emperor.